 - Auto CPAP or Auto Bi-Level PAP uses a range of pressures that self-regulates during use depending on pressure requirements detected by the machine.

 - Adaptive Servo-Ventilation (ASV) is a type of non-invasive ventilation that is used for patients with central sleep apnea, which acts to keep the airway open and delivers a mandatory breath when needed.

-Hypoglossal Nerve Stimulator – A stimulator is implanted under the skin on the right side of the chest with electrodes tunneled under the skin to the hypoglossal nerve in the neck and to intercostal muscles in the chest.
-When the hypoglossal nerve is stimulated, the tongue moves forward out of the airway and the airway is opened.
+Hypoglossal nerve stimulator: A stimulator is implanted under the skin on the right side of the chest with electrodes tunneled under the skin to the hypoglossal nerve in the neck and to intercostal muscles (between two ribs) in the chest.
+The device is turned on at bedtime with a remote control.
+With each breath, the hypoglossal nerve is stimulated, the tongue moves forward out of the airway and the airway is opened.

-Surgery—Surgical procedures may help people with obstructive sleep apnea and others who snore but do not have sleep apnea.
-There are many types of surgical procedures, some of which are performed as outpatient procedures.
-Surgery is reserved for people who have excessive or malformed tissue obstructing airflow through the nose or throat, such as a deviated nasal septum, markedly enlarged tonsils, or small lower jaw with an overbite that causes the throat to be abnormally narrow.
+Surgery: Surgical procedures may help people with obstructive sleep apnea and others who snore but don’t have sleep apnea.
+Among the many types of surgeries done are outpatient procedures.
+Surgery is for people who have excessive or malformed tissue obstructing airflow through the nose or throat, such as a deviated nasal septum, markedly enlarged tonsils or small lower jaw with an overbite that causes the throat to be abnormally narrow.
 These procedures are typically performed after sleep apnea has failed to respond to conservative measures and a trial of CPAP.
 Types of surgery include:

 - Somnoplasty is a minimally invasive procedure that uses radiofrequency energy to reduce the soft tissue in the upper airway.

 - Tonsillectomy is a procedure that removes the tonsillar tissue in the back of the throat which is a common cause of obstruction in children with sleep apnea.